 What is a job fair?
-Employers from on-campus and off-campus will meet with applicants looking for part-time jobs and volunteer positions.
-Many positions are available for both work study positions and anyone not receiving work study money.
-The Student Employment and Volunteer Fair is like an employment supermarket; it provides an opportunity for students to shop around.
+Employers from on-campus and off-campus will meet with applicants looking for part-time jobs.
+Many positions are available for both work-study positions and anyone not receiving work study money.
+The Student Employment Fair is like an employment supermarket; it provides an opportunity for students to shop around.

 What happens at the fair?
 There are usually over 150 students at this job fair.
 Long lines are not uncommon at tables of popular employers.
 Employers may have one or more positions to fill.
 Employers can answer questions about positions, work environment, and expectations in a casual setting.